snacktavish/OpenTree_SSB2020/TreeComparison.md

 https://devtree.opentreeoflife.org/curator
 There will be a red banner in the corner!

-I will demonstrate how to upload your inference tree to OpenTree using the curator sites, but if you want to try it out yourself later, there are detailed instructions at: https://github.com/OpenTreeOfLife/opentree/wiki/Submitting-phylogenies-to-Open-Tree-of-Life
+I do a demonstration of how to upload your inference tree to OpenTree using the curator sites, but if you want to try it out yourself later, there are detailed instructions at: https://github.com/OpenTreeOfLife/opentree/wiki/Submitting-phylogenies-to-Open-Tree-of-Life

 ## Automated updating of an existing tree